 Tora Augestad studied classical music and jazz voice in Oslo and Stockholm, graduating in cabaret singing from the Norwegian Academy of Music in Oslo.
 She has sung with the biggest orchestras and ensembles in Norway and at major festivals such as ULTIMA Festival and the Oslo Chamber Music Festival.
 She worked as an actress at Theater Ibsen and Riksteatret before moving to Berlin in 2007; in Berlin she worked with new music, jazz, cabaret and unique music-theater productions.
 She has sung Jenny in The Threepenny Opera with Ensemble Modern under the baton of HK Gruber in Athens and has toured with Ensemble Modern throughout Europe.
 She has worked with Klangforum Wien since 2008.
 On the opera stage, she has premiered many new works.
 Tora has collaborated with stage director Christoph Marthaler in Wüstenbuch, Meine faire Dame (a new take on My Fair Lady), Lo Stimolatore Cardiaco, and King Size at Theater Basel, and the Handel production Sale at the Zurich Opera.
 Meine faire Dame was presented in Naples, Avignon, and at the Edinburgh International Festival 2012 and will tour to the Odéon-Théâtre de l'Europe in Paris in December.
 Tora will perform in another new Marthaler production, Letzte Tage : Ein Vorabend, at the Wiener Festwochen 2013.
 In 2004, Tora founded the ensemble MUSIC FOR A WHILE, composed of renowned Norwegian jazz musicians.
 Shortly after the release of their CD Weill Variations, the soprano was awarded a prize at the Lotte Lenya Competition.
 In 2009, the ensemble was invited to the Kurt Weill Fest Dessau.
 Their highly acclaimed new CD Graces that Refrain was presented at the Oslo Chamber Music Festival 2012.
 Another CD release will follow in autumn 2013 with Tora’s trio BOA (clarinet, cello, voice).

-A native of Santa Cruz, California, Natalie Ballenger earned a B.M. from the Eastman School of Music in the studio of Carol Webber, and an M.M from the University of Southern California where she performed the roles Blanche de la Force in Dialogues of the Carmelites and First Lady in The Magic Flute.
-Natalie will be returning this summer to the Ohio Light Opera in the roles of Josephine in HMS Pinafore, Wanda in The Grand Duchess of Gerolstein, and Susie Trevor in Lady Be Good.
-Highlights from past seasons include: Sarah Brown in Guys and Dolls, Evelyn in A Connecticut Yankee, Lori Aschenbrenner in Miss Springtime, Princess Diana in Jubilee, June in Gypsy, and Assistant Director/Ensemble in Iolanthe.
-This past fall, Natalie was invited to be a featured singer at the annual Loren L. Zachary "Viennese Luncheon."
-Past credits include Luisa in The Fantasticks and Ensemble/Mary Understudy in Jesus Christ Superstar (Cabrillo Stage), The Sound of Music and Joseph and the Amazing Technicolor Dreamcoat (American Musical Theatre of San Jose), The Merry Wives of Windsor (Shakespeare Santa Cruz), Blanche in Dialogues of the Carmelites (UCLA), and most recently, a debut at Avery Fisher Hall with the National Chorale.
+A native of Santa Cruz, California, Natalie Ballenger earned a B.M. from the Eastman School of Music in the studio of Carol Webber, and an M.M from the University of Southern California.
+Natalie will be returning this summer to the Ohio Light Opera in the role of Eliza in My Fair Lady.
+Highlights from past seasons include: Sarah Brown in Guys and Dolls, Evelyn in A Connecticut Yankee, Lori Aschenbrenner in Miss Springtime, Princess Diana in Jubilee, June in Gypsy, Josephine in HMS Pinafore, Wanda in The Grand Duchess of Gerolstein, and Susie Trevor in Lady Be Good.
+Other past credits include Luisa in The Fantasticks and Ensemble/Mary Understudy in Jesus Christ Superstar (Cabrillo Stage), The Sound of Music and Joseph and the Amazing Technicolor Dreamcoat (American Musical Theatre of San Jose), The Merry Wives of Windsor (Shakespeare Santa Cruz), Blanche in Dialogues of the Carmelites (UCLA), and most recently, a debut at Avery Fisher Hall with the National Chorale.
 Upcoming performances include Kitty in in Orange Blossoms (Light Opera of New York).
 Natalie won Third Prize in the 2014 Lotte Lenya Competition and a Lys Symonette Award in the 2012 Competition. www.natalieballenger.com

 A native of Los Gatos, California, Kyle is currently playing Raoul, Vicomte de Chagny in the 25th Anniversary Broadway cast of The Phantom of the Opera.
 He was a member of the long-running national tour, and played Raoul for both the Los Angeles and final San Francisco engagements.
 Regional credits include Cinderella's Prince in Into the Woods, Barrett in Titanic, Will Parker in Oklahoma!, and South Pacific at the Hollywood Bowl.
 Kyle co-created the lounge act parody A Touch of Vegas, which has played to sold-out crowds on both coasts.
 Named "Mr. USC" at his alma mater, the University of Southern California, he went on to study at the Manhattan School of Music and the Esper Studio, under master acting teacher Bill Esper.
 Kyle often performs the audience warm-up for LIVE! with Kelly & Michael, and is also a published food writer. facebook.com/KyleBarisich